 This just means that potassium can make the blood vessels less tight, which makes the blood pressure go down.

 Fennel is also good if you’re having problems every time you’re in your menstrual period.

 It is a good emmenagogue.
 Fennel can help regulate menstruation.

-15. Fennel May Help You Lose Weight
+21. Fennel May Help You Lose Weight

-It can also boost your metabolism to burn fat faster.
-The vitamin B6 in fennel breaks down carbohydrates and proteins into glucose and amino acids to give you a boost of energy.
+Vitamin B6 in fennel breaks down carbohydrates and proteins into glucose and amino acids to boost energy.